hebrewseniorlife/marcus_redcap_calendar_feed/readme.md

 2. Description - Body attribute of Outlook/Google Calendar event
 3. Location - Location attribute of Outlook/Google Calendar event

-There are two major concepts in this module and must be configure at the project level to faciliate generating data and making them available publically.
+There are two major concepts in this module, and they must be defined at the project level to generate exports and make the data available publically.
+Further description of each is provided below.
 1. Calendar Feed(s)
 2. Calendar Link(s)
 ### Calendar Feed
 A calendar feed represents a customized view of all of the scheduled events in the system.
 The contents of a feed may be filtered and downloaded into a variety of formats.
 Out of the box all projects have a "default" feed, which corresponds to a simple display of scheduling data.
 Most projects will create at least one custom feed.

 A feed has the following properties.
-The custom feed contains three specific templated attributes (title, description and location) that correspond directly to fields found in an iCal (Outlook/Google) feed.
+The custom feed contains three specific templated attributes (title, description and location) that correspond directly to fields found in an iCal (Outlook/Google) file.

 | Property | Type   | Description                      | Example          |
 |----------|--------|----------------------------------|------------------|